 Our names are Martin and Bianca and we are based in Roscommon, Ireland.
-From an early age I have spent a lot time in the garden, still now I have vivid childhood memories of harvesting and eating raspberries, apples and walnuts – each year anticipating the seasons treasures.
-Having been an IT professional for over 15 years and Bianca coming from an architectural background, we have never lost our passion for transitioning from a consumer to a producer lifestyle.
+From an early age we spent a lot time in the garden, still now we have vivid childhood memories of picking and eating raspberries, apples and walnuts – each year anticipating the seasons treasures.
+We come from an IT and an architectural background, however we have never lost our passion for transitioning from a consumer to a producer lifestyle.
 We kept gardening on the side and ambitiously increasing our knowledge on plants and methods over the years.
-We have always appreciated eating from the culinary delights of the garden not only for the flavor, but also for the health benefits.
+We have always appreciated feasting from the abundance of culinary delights in the garden not only for the superior flavor, but also for the nutritional benefits.

-Our aim is to help encourage people to set up their own gardens and making it as easy as possible by providing information, classes, courses and plants.
-Please feel free to sign up to our email newsletter to receive an occasional update and lots of free information.
+Our aim is to encourage others to set up their own gardens and increasing their quality of life by using the space they have.
+We try to make it as easy as possible by making videos, post up information, giving talks, running workshops and growing plants for various purposes.
+Please feel free to sign up to our email newsletter to receive an occasional update.

 The primary objective of Gardens for Life is about researching and implementing methods of gardening mimicking natural systems closely to reduce maintenance to near zero whilst achieving an abundance of produce.
 One of the main benefits of a garden can be a better quality of life by providing exercise and relaxation.
 This can help reduce stress and leads to having more energy overall.
 A high degree of biodiversity of plants, animals and insects can turn a garden into a natural habitat.
 This helps to reduce pests and increase fertility without the use of chemicals.
 It also promotes healthy and rapid growth of cultivated plants.